Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 “About 70% of online shopping carts are abandoned before checkout.” — Baymard Institute, Cart Abandonment Statistics (their rolling average across 49 studies)

-It’s not smart to stop email — it’s smart to add WhatsApp to what’s already working.
+The smart move isn’t to ditch email — it’s to add WhatsApp on top of what’s already working.
 See our WhatsApp automation guide for the broader patterns.

 Scenario 1: Cart Abandonment Recovery